gnuradio/gr-governance/aoa.md

   asynchronous events include email chains, online polls, or internet votes.
 * An "internet vote" is a mechanism for holding votes (or possibly elections) online without requiring physical presence of members.
+* "Represent" means to speak, act, or be present officially for the GNU Radio Organization.

 ## 1. Name of the Organization